privacybydesign/pbdf-website/pages/en/irma-explanation.md

     the same person is behind both disclosures.

-These properties are built into the underlying cryptographic system (Idemix) on which IRMA is based.
+These properties are built into the underlying cryptographic system (Idemix) on which Yivi is based.
 Nevertheless, it is still possible that privacy-sensitive information leaks out, for instance the IP-address involved, or the "fingerprint" of the browser.
 The above webshop may conclude, rightly or not, that the same person is involved